FEDERAL PUBLIC DEFENDER – TRIAL UNIT (1 position)

-An extern with the Little Rock OGC Field Office will work with the ARC and the Attorney Advisors and may be called upon to, among other duties, (1) assist Attorney Advisors in preparing for and conducting loan closings; (2) review single family foreclosure petitions and provide answers to various U.S. Attorney‚Äôs offices; and (3) assist the staff attorneys in performing legal research and advising program staff.
+An extern with the Little Rock OGC field office will work with the ARC and the attorney advisors and may be called upon to, among other duties (1) assist attorney advisors in preparing for and conducting loan closings, (2) review single-family foreclosure petitions and provide answers to various U.S. attorneys’ offices; and (3) assist the staff attorneys in performing legal research and advising program staff.
 Courses in secured transactions and real estate law would be beneficial, although they are not a prerequisite to placement in the externship.
 Although law review experience is not required, law review caliber research skills, proficiency with the Lexis research system, and attention to detail are a must.
 Little Rock OGC staff will interview students recommended for an externship prior to approval.
 The selected student will be required to successfully complete the federal Personal Identity Verification (PIV) process, which is a federal background check that will necessitate travel to Hot Springs for fingerprinting, prior to beginning the externship.
 Students who apply for this externship must be U.S. citizens in order to successfully complete the PIV process.